 - Renewal Commissions: a set annual commission that may continue for the life of the policy

-When asking your advisor about their level of compensation they’re receiving for the sale of your policy, it’s important to ask about the total compensation (which includes additional compensation, not just the first year commission).
+When asking your advisor about the level of compensation they’re receiving for the sale of your policy, it’s important to ask about the total compensation (which includes additional compensation, not just the first year commission).

 No. There are more variables when dealing with Life Insurance commissions, whereas commissions on Disability Insurance and Critical Illness Insurance sales tend to be consistent across all products.